Mixermachine/setup-freedom-e300-on-arty-A7/README.md

 If you are using the Olimex ARM-USB-TINY-H JTAG you are fine.
 If you are using the Olimex ARM-USB-OCD-H JTAG replace the file at /home/*user*/.arduino15/packages/sifive/hardware/riscv/1.0.2/freedom-e-sdk/bsp/env/freedom-e300-arty/openocd.cfg
-(path might change with futur versions) with the version from this repo.
+(path might change in future versions) with the version from this repo.

 ### Install and setup IntelliJ
 Download the newest version of IntelliJ from https://www.jetbrains.com/idea/download/#section=linux